alexandre-barroso/alex/README.md

 ## Packaging Notes

-Publishable source files must stay under GitHub's ordinary file-size limits.
-Generated app bundles and H5 files are not committed.
-Runtime assets that need expansion are kept as source-compatible archives or ignored generated caches.
-The finished `ALEX.app` should be distributed separately from the source repository.

-Third-party project names should appear only in credits, license notices, and About text.
-ALEX-owned code, folder names, file names, CLI flags, and operational UI text use neutral runtime names.
+See the `Releases` to download the ready-to-use app in MacOS (arm64).
+ALEX is part of my PhD project `ConPhon`.

 ## License

 ALEX is released under the MIT License.
 See `LICENSE`.
 I would also like to thank the creators of the `brucezilany` backend module, the creators of the open source ecosystem `Kaldi` and `Kaldi-BR / Grupo FalaBrasil` backend modules and the creators of `Praat`.
 Additional thanks to the communities that maintain `OpenFST`, `NumPy`, `SciPy`, `h5py` and `SoundFile`.
-This package and repo would not be possible without relying in part on their own work -- and I thank them profusely and the open source community in general.
+This package and repo would not be possible without relying in part on their own work -- and I thank them profusely and the open source community in general, as this package would be much harder to make if it were not for their efforts combined in open science frameworks.
 ALEX is also open source, and you can edit, modify, implement parts of the code on your own package and use it at will.